 Other worthwhile coastal resorts include Mui Ne Beach, Phu Quoc Island, Quy Nhon Town and Danang City

-As a rich cultural and historical land, you can consider to discover these places: Hanoi, Ho Chi Minh City, Hoian, Hue or Ninh Binh
+As a rich cultural and historical land, you can consider to discover these places: Hanoi, Ho Chi Minh City, Hoian, Hue or Ninh Binh.

 Vietnam is well worth visiting at any time of the year with no good or bad season.
 If one region of the country is cold or wet, there are other parts that are pleasantly warm and sunny.

-In the north of the country, the months of May to October are the summer months and November to April the winter months.
-Additionally, for the south of the country, it is split between a dry and wet season.
+In the north of the country, the months of May to October are the summer months and November to April are the winter months.
+Additionally, for the south of the country, it is splitted between a dry and wet season.
 The dry season runs from December to April and the wet season runs from May to November.